 A Landscape of Imagination is a documentary that portrays the intimate life of Adam Fuss, a British photographer who lives in New York City.
 In this film we see the two faces of Fuss -- one as a public figure whose influence in art is internationally acclaimed and the other is of a loving father and devoted son, who maintains a solid balance between those two separate worlds.
 This journey, almost two years long, reflects the images of Upstate New York, and Sussex, England.
 Nature is incorporated in Fuss' work as an inspiration and motivation to reach the depth of his subconscious mind.
 As a result, we experience life through Fuss' eyes that is magical and also poetic.

-Svetlana Jovanovic raised in Belgrade, former Yugoslavia, was supposed to become a lawyer.
+Svetlana Cemin, raised in Belgrade, former Yugoslavia, was supposed to become a lawyer.
 Instead her worldwide modeling career took off until she ended up in the NY theatre scene where she performed in numerous off-Broadway productions.
 She appeared in Lodge Kerrigan’s film Clair Dolan, among other independent films.
-Jovanovic then took a long maternity leave to raise her daughter Sara.
+Cemin then took a long maternity leave to raise her daughter Sara.
 After having spent several years in Paris she returned in 2014 and formed 610 film production house.
 As a writer and producer her vision is to create experimental art films.

 The Invisible Writer Becomes Visible